 Yes, healthy casseroles do exist.
 And you’re going to love this one, packed with delicious Mexican flavors.

 How do you make a vegetable casserole that tastes good?

-Well, cheese helps. 🙂 But there is a ton of flavors you get from the beans, peppers, corn and spices.
+Well, cheese helps. 🙂 But there is a ton of flavor you get from the beans, peppers, corn and spices.
 The sauces brings it all together, quinoa takes the place of traditional corn tortillas for an even healthier twist, and the cheese is just sort of icing on the cake.

 So I had to get a little creative a take this casserole in a vegetarian direction.
 And it was on of those happy accidents.

 You could however, add chicken to this dish without changing anything else, and it would be excellent.
 You could even add ground beef or even shrimp too!

 Quinoa + Refried Beans = “Meat”

 When I discovered the chicken had been used up, I decided to come up with a vegetarian replacement for the texture and flavor of the meat.

 I use a combination of refried beans and quinoa to make a faux “meat.”
 I also figured that since this was starting to head and a healthy direction, I’d skip the traditional corn tortillas that traditional enchiladas employ.
 The quinoa played the carb role in a much healthier way and added a nice texture at the same time.
 Win-win.

 So you really don’t need any actual meat here.
 Once the vegetables, cheese and enchilada sauce blend with this combo, you truly don’t even realize you’re missing the meat.